handeyeco/Grandbot/guide.md

 - Default: 50% (no swing)

 Swing makes every other 16th note start later to create a more natural sounding rhythm.
 50-67% is the percent distance a 16th note is moved between its surrounding notes.

 ---

+#### Velocity high

+- Submenu: Settings
+- Display: `vH`
+- MIDI CC: 107
+- Range: 0-99%
+- Default: 86%

+Highest possible velocity (0-99% maps to 1-127).

+> [!WARNING]
+> If velocity high is lower than velocity low, the values will be swapped

+---

+#### Velocity low

+- Submenu: Settings
+- Display: `vL`
+- MIDI CC: 108
+- Range: 0-99%
+- Default: 70%

+Lowest possible velocity (0-99% maps to 1-127).

+> [!WARNING]
+> If velocity high is lower than velocity low, the values will be swapped

+---